tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 One issue that often arises is whether or not to wrap long lines.
-The Markdown Style Guide suggests doing this at 80 chars, but some markdown processors (like GitLab) interpret these as hard-breaks rather than re-flowing as expected (the specification says you need 2 spaces or a backslash at the end of a line for a hard-break).
+The Markdown Style Guide suggests doing this at 80 chars, but some markdown processors (like GitLab) interpret these as hard-breaks rather than re-flowing the text as expected (the specification says you need 2 spaces or a backslash at the end of a line for a hard-break).

 I avoid this issue (and many arguments with other developers) by disabling the [`maximum-line-length`][remark-lint-maximum-line-length] plugin in my